Exryz/Adv-Compprog-Proj/README.md

 - We used Pytube instead of MoviePy because we counld't find a direct way to convert a youtube link to an .mp3 file.
 - The downloaded file will be located in the program's current directory.
 - YTDownloader can download videos in 1080p or audio only.

+## Required libraries/dependencies
+- PyTube
+- ffmpeg-python
+- tkinter
+- You can also install these with `pip install -r requirements.txt`